Philadelphia Waterdogs

-The Philadelphia Waterdogs are a professional field lacrosse team based in the Greater Philadelphia area that competes in the Premier Lacrosse League (PLL).
+The Philadelphia Waterdogs are a professional field lacrosse team based in the Philadelphia metropolitan area that competes in the Premier Lacrosse League (PLL).
 The Waterdogs were the first PLL expansion team, beginning with the 2020 season.
 Players were selected through an expansion draft, new entry draft, and the college draft over the first few months of 2020.
-Andy Copelan was announced as the Club's first head coach on January 2, 2020.
-Owners of the club include Pardon My Take hosts, Barstool Big Cat & PFT Commenter.
+Andy Copelan was announced as the club's first head coach on January 2, 2020.
+Owners of the club include Pardon My Take hosts, Dan "Big Cat" Katz & PFT Commenter.
 The Waterdogs won their first championship in 2022 against the Chaos.
-In March 2024 the Waterdogs hired Bill Tierney as Head Coach.
+In March 2024 the Waterdogs hired Bill Tierney as head coach.